Miller v. Alabama

 Miller v.
-Alabama, 567 U.S. 460 (2012), was a United States Supreme Court case in which the Court held that mandatory sentences of life without the possibility of parole are unconstitutional for juvenile offenders.
+Alabama, 567 U.S. 460 (2012), was a United States Supreme Court case in which the Court held that mandatory sentences of life imprisonment without the possibility of parole are unconstitutional for juvenile offenders.
 The ruling applied even to those persons who had committed murder as a juvenile, extending beyond Graham v.
 Florida (2010), which had ruled juvenile life without parole sentences unconstitutional for crimes excluding murder.

 Background

 The decision of the court was based on two consolidated cases, Jackson v.
 Hobbs, No. 10-9647, and Miller v.
 Alabama, No. 10-9646.
 The Los Angeles Times wrote: "In one case that came before the court, Kuntrell Jackson was 14 in November 18, 1999 when he and two other teenagers went to a video store in Arkansas planning to rob it.
 He stayed outside, and one of the youths pulled a gun and killed the store clerk.
 Jackson had waited outside the store for a time, but entered shortly before Derrick Shields shot the store clerk.
 There is debate as to whether he told the clerk, "We ain't playin or whether he said to his accomplices, "I thought you all was playin'."
 Jackson was not the shooter.
 Jackson was charged as an adult and given a life term with no parole.

 In the second case, Evan Miller, a 14-year-old from Alabama, was convicted of a July 15, 2003, murder after he and another boy set fire to a trailer where they had bought drugs from a neighbor.
 Miller committed homicide in the act of robbing his neighbor, Cole Cannon.
 Cannon had fallen asleep after he, Miller, and Miller's friend Colby Smith had indulged in alcohol and marijuana.
 Cannon awoke as Miller was replacing Cannon's wallet, and Smith hit Cannon with a baseball bat.
 Miller took up the bat and proceeded to severely beat Cannon.
 Smith and Miller later returned to destroy the evidence of what they had done by setting fire to Cannon's trailer.
 Cannon died of severe injuries and smoke inhalation.
 On October 20, 2006, Miller was given a life term with no parole, while Smith received life with parole on October 27, 2006.